-- (a) the number of seals taken, by species and age class (if possible) - (b) behavior prior to and during water level management events - (c) start and end time of activity - (d) estimated distances between source and seals when disturbance occurs - (e) weather conditions (e.g., temperature, wind, etc.) - (f) haul-out reoccupation time of any seals based on post activity monitoring - (g) tide levels and estuary water surface elevation - (h) seal census from bi-monthly monitoring - (i) specific conclusions that may be drawn from the data in relation to the four questions of interest in SCWA's Pinniped Monitoring Plan, if possible
+- (a) the number of seals taken, by species and age class (if possible) - (b) behavior prior to and during water level management events - (c) start and end time of activity - (d) estimated distances between source and seals when disturbance occurs - (e) weather conditions (e.g., temperature, wind, etc.) - (f) haul-out reoccupation time of any seals based on post activity monitoring - (g) tide levels and estuary water surface elevation - (h) seal census from baseline monitoring - (i) specific conclusions that may be drawn from the data in relation to the four questions of interest in SCWA's Pinniped Monitoring Plan, if possible elevations associated with pinniped monitoring in 2019, including baseline, water level management events and estuary management investigations.

 Estuary water surface elevations are recorded at the Jenner gauge (operated by Sonoma Water), located at the State Parks visitor center in the town of Jenner.
-Appendix A includes the estuary water surface elevations associated with pinniped monitoring in 2018, including baseline, water level management events and estuary management investigations.
+Appendix A includes the estuary water surface